 Mr. Wall: - Mr. Speaker, we will defend and protect health, education, and social programs.
 This includes protecting essential services from the impact of those federal cuts.
 This year the Liberals in Ottawa are cutting \$114 million from health, education, and social programs in Saskatchewan alone.
 In three years we will lose over \$250 million.
 The very programs that are the most important are the ones that the Liberals in Ottawa have cut the most.
-Seventy-three per cent of all the cuts made by the federal government are coming out of vital services like health, education, and social programs should be protected.
+Seventy-three per cent of all the cuts made by the federal government are coming out of vital services like health, education, and social services.
+We disagree with that approach and say that social programs should be protected.